kmilo17pet/QuarkTS/README.md

 ### Why should I choose it?

 QuarkTS is not intended to replace o compete with the other great and proven RTOS options already available today, for example [FreeRTOS](https://freertos.org/) or [MicroC/OS-II](https://www.micrium.com/rtos/), in fact, you should check these options first.
 However, due to its size and features, is intended to play in the space between RTOSes and bare-metal.
-QuarkTS was written for embedded developers who want more functionality than what existing task schedulers offer yet want to avoid the space and complexity of a full RTOS, but keeping the taste of a robust and safe one.
+QuarkTS was written for embedded developers who want more functionality than what existing task schedulers offer, but want to avoid the space and complexity of a full RTOS, keeping the taste of a robust and safe one.

 ## Cloning QuarkTS